ocamllabs/vscode-ocaml-platform/README.md

 Visual Studio Code extension for OCaml and relevant tools.

-> You are strongly encouraged to read the "Getting Started" section below
+> You are strongly encouraged to read the "Getting Started" section below because it
-> because the rest of the document assumes you have read it.
+> explains concepts to effectively use the extension.
+The rest of the document assumes you
+> have read it.

-> If you have read "Getting Started" section in full and have issues, please
+> If you have issues with extension and you have read the "Getting Started" section, see
-> read FAQ at the end of this document.
+> FAQ below.

 ## Getting started